PartnerFusionInc/wsdl2go/README.md

 due to authentication or bad SSL certificates.
 You can force it anyway.
 YOLO.

+Use -c for customizing what functions are generated from wsdl.

 Here's how to use the generated code: Let's say you generate the Go code for the hello service, which provides an Echo method that takes an EchoRequest and returns an EchoReply.
 To use it, you have